sunnyranadeveloper/sunnyrana/README.md

 	php artisan db:seed --class=<'All the fils in /database/ClassName'>
 2. to start Laravel enter 'php artisan serve'
 3. to start react app run in new terminal 'npm run dev'
 4. Register and Login into the application.

+(Thanks for your opportunity, First time i worked in Laravel/Reactjs it was amazing.)